gbarnier/gbarnier.github.io/_pages/skills.md

 <h4>1.
 Highly adaptable</h4>

 <p class="paragraph-wide">
-I designed my professional path to always be in a position where I could satisfy my curiosity, my passion to learn, and desire to encounter new situations.
-By doing so, I also proved my ability to quickly adapt and succeed in a broad range of diverse challenging environments.
+I designed my professional path in a way that allowed me to satisfy my curiosity, my passion to learn, and desire to encounter new environments.
+By doing so, I also proved my ability to quickly adapt and succeed in a broad range of diverse challenging conditions.
 Here are some examples:

 <ul>
 <li class="paragraph-list">Earned my MSc in Electrical Engineering from Télécom Paris (2007).</li>